Photo of Adelicia R. CliffePhoto of Jonathan M. BakerPhoto of Michael SamuelsPhoto of Stephanie CrawfordPhoto of Jon O'Connell

 Photo of Michael Samuels Michael Samuels

-Michael Samuels is a counsel in Crowell & Moring’s Government Contracts Group.
+Michael Samuels is a partner in Crowell & Moring’s Government Contracts Group.
 His practice involves counseling and representing government contractors on a wide range of issues.

 Photo of Stephanie Crawford Stephanie Crawford